 Your child may experience major transitions in his or her life such as a new baby in the family, the loss of a loved one, a move to a new home or new school, from Early Head Start to preschool, or preschool to kindergarten.
 School transitions can be an exciting time, one that can provide new opportunities for your child and family; however, they require adjustment.
 Your child may need to adjust to leaving you for the first time, new teachers, school family friends, different schedules, and routines.
 You and your child may find that you experience separation anxiety.
 Your family may need to adjust to participating in home visits, parent/teacher conferences, and center/classroom activities.

 All children and families adjust during transitions.
 The amount of time required for these adjustments varies.
 It is normal to experience some uncertainty, and with that, some stress during transition.
-Please note that transitions procedures may be modified due to the COVID-19 state of emergency.

 Full-Day, Full-Year Transitions